Kaixhin/sybilsystem/graph/README.md

 The order in which layers process data for forward and backpropagation can be calculated using a topological sort of the graph.

 Recurrent Neural Networks (RNNs) can be *unfolded* for a discrete number of time steps to remove their cycles, and then trained via BPTS; this technique is known as BackPropagation Through Time.
-Recursive Neural Networks can therefore be seen as the generalised version of unfolded RNNs.
+Recursive Neural Networks can be seen as the generalised version of unfolded RNNs where the same processing is applied recursively over the input (a time series for RNNs).

 To clarify this abstraction, a neural network is a graph, a layer is a node and a connection is an edge.
 A neural network can then be specified as a set of layers and a set of connections.